kikrishn/Blog/_posts/2021-05-13-stirling-basis-change.md

 </div>

 And now we have a very obvious reason to care about change of basis, which I think a lot of young mathematicians would appreciate.
-I think there's a lot of good pedagogy that one can do with this, since the new basis isn't contrived (it comes naturally out of a desire to compute sums), and it's an easy to understand example.
+There's a lot of good pedagogy that one can do with this, since the new basis isn't contrived (it comes naturally out of a desire to compute sums), and it's an easy to understand example.
 Plus it's obvious that we're representing the